I believe this to be excellent spear throwing form. |

 But please understand this important key.
 No matter how things changed, as success came, I never strayed from the principles that got me there.
 If I had pain at month seven I didn't panic.
 I remembered my principles and I followed them.
 My body responded with a "thank you" and I continued to move in the right direction.
 My focus has never been performance, the focus remains on the fundamentals.
 Performance will manifest in its own time based on your ability to mentally be where you need to be each day.
 It's the proverbial "cart before the horse" scenario.
 Don't be afraid of success but always remember what got you there.

-I used simple models like this to remind myself that if I listen to my body
+This is exactly what happens to every individual that has an injury.
+I used simple models like this to remind myself that if I listen to my body it will guide me through this process appropriately. |

 I'd failed so many times before because I didn't know any better.
 But when you know better, you do better.
 Give yourself grace and don't make those three very big mental mistakes.
 What else can you think to add to this list?